elementor/elementor-developers-docs/src/managers/index.md

 add_action( 'elementor/something/register', 'register_something' );
 ```

-You hook to some kind of action hook, pass a callback function that imports your class and then register the class using the component manager located in the `\Elementor\Plugin` class.
+You hook to some kind of action hook, pass a callback function that imports your class and then registers the class using the component manager located in the `\Elementor\Plugin` class.

 ### Simplifying Registration